jeremy-edward-bauerle/LegendSRD/edited-output/monsters/hand-edit.md

 Combat Notes
 Ghouls employ a blood chilling howl in combat.
-When a ghoul howls, every creature in a radius equal to the ghoul’s POW in metres becomes Demoralised (as the Common Magic spell) unless he can overcome the ghoul’s Persistence with his Resilience in an opposed test.
+When a ghoul howls, every creature in a radius equal to the ghoul's POW in metres becomes Demoralised (as the Common Magic spell) unless he can overcome the ghoul's Persistence with his Resilience in an opposed test.
 The Demoralise effect continues until all howling stops.
-Any who are able to resist the howling must resist again every round for a total of five successive rounds, after which they are considered immune to the howling’s effects for a week.
+Any who are able to resist the howling must resist again every round for a total of five successive rounds, after which they are considered immune to the howling's effects for a week.

-Countermagic, Shield and Spell Resistance offer no protection against the effects of a ghoul’s howl.
+Countermagic, Shield and Spell Resistance offer no protection against the effects of a ghoul's howl.

 The bite of a ghoul is venomous, with the following Characteristics:

 Application: Injection.
 Onset time: 1D3 Combat Rounds.
 Duration: 1D10 Hours.
-Resistance Time: The victim must make a
-Resistance roll at the end of the Onset Time.
+Resistance Time: The victim must make a Resistance roll at the end of the Onset Time.
 Failure indicates that Condition has taken effect.
 Potency: 22.
 Resistance: Resilience.
 Conditions: Paralysis.
 Antidote/Cure: Healing Magic only.

-76
-Alex Greene (order #3140110)                                                                                  8
            Dice       Average               1D20        Hit Location         AP/HP
 STR        4D6        14                    1–3         Right Leg            –/5
 CON        3D6        11                    4–6         Left Leg             –/5
 SIZ        2D6+6      13                    7–10        Abdomen              –/6